 Babies will gaze at a picture for several moments and show clear interest in its colors and shapes; children are drawn to brightly colored pages.
 It is very common for babies to show a preference for a particular page of a book by staring at it longer than other pages.
 Early experiences with books will familiarize your child with them and create interest in reading, so it’s never too early to start!

 A book that is sure to get your baby’s attention, and one of my personal favorites, is The Very Hungry Caterpillar a classic written and illustrated by Eric Carle.
 Its bright colors and interactive format will invite your child to participate in a counting game and even expose them to the days of the week.
 This is a great book to add to your child’s bookshelf!

-Have book recommendations of your own?
+Do you have any book recommendations of your own?
 Feel free to share them by writing a comment below!
-Keep coming back for more information about the perks of reading to your child and to find more suitable book suggestions!
+Keep coming back for more information about the benefits of reading to your child and to find more suitable book suggestions!